Soccer-World-Young Belgium generation may prove golden in Brazil

 Wilmots gels better with his squad than his predecessor Georges Leekens.
 Belgium have ground out wins when needed and shown flashes of brilliance, such as Lukaku's powering through the Croatia defence in October to secure Belgium's passage to Brazil.

-However, recent friendly results before the finals, where the Red Devils will be in Group H with Algeria, Russia and South Korea, have been mixed.
+However, recent friendlies before the finals, when the Red Devils will be in Group H with Algeria, Russia and South Korea, have been more sobering.

 Belgium's greatest challenge, though, may lie in its strike force.